 Applicants must submit the Medical College Admissions Test (MCAT) of the Association of American Medical Colleges; LKSOM will consider applicants for entering 2024 with MCAT scores from 2021, 2022, and 2023.
 The last MCAT we will consider for the Entering 2024 application cycle is September 2023.

 Applications are considered with the most recent MCAT results (both section and total).

 Applicants have the option to provide SAT & ACT scores and upload copies of the scores via the supplemental application.

 The supplemental application is used to help us identify your unique interest in Lewis Katz School of Medicine at Temple University.
-An $85 non-refundable application fee is collected online when you submit your LKSOM supplemental; the supplemental application fee is waived for candidates who were approved for the AAMC FAP program prior to submitting an AMCAS application.
+A $100 non-refundable application fee is collected online when you submit your LKSOM supplemental.
+The supplemental application fee is automatically waived for candidates who were approved for the AAMC FAP program prior to submitting an AMCAS application.

 Through your supplemental application, applicants can:

-- Upload INS documentation (permanent residents or refugee/asylee status)
+- Upload USCIS documentation (permanent residents or refugee/asylee status)

 - Send updates to Temple (additional letters, unofficial transcripts, etc.)

-If submitting a compilation packet or individual letters, we prefer two (2) letters from professors with whom you completed course work from the AMCAS course classification of Biology, Chemistry, or Physics.
+If submitting a compilation packet or individual letters, we prefer, but do not require, two (2) letters from professors with whom you completed course work from the AMCAS course classification of Biology, Chemistry, or Physics.